-Aestivation definition in botany is the arrangement in which petals and sepals are assigned to and held in before the opening of a flower bud.
-The said arrangement before opening is most of the time of huge importance for the development received by the flower and the performance of its function.
+The definition of aestivation in botany, the arrangement in which petals and sepals are assigned and held in before the opening of a flower bud.
+The said arrangement is of huge importance for the development of the flower and of its function.
 Botanists use it to identify and classify plant species into different categories.

 The botanists will know flower aesthetics to understand the evolutionary interrelationships between different plant species.
 It also helps in the correct identification of plants, which becomes very important in botanical studies, horticulture, and agriculture.
-Patterns of aestivation affect the reproductive success of plants through their effects on how flowers interact with pollinators and in protecting their reproductive organs.
+Aestivation affects the reproduction in plants through their effects on how flowers interact with pollinators and in protecting their reproductive organs.

-Aestivation in plants has been classified into numerous types based on the part arrangement of a flower bud.
+Aestivation in plants has been classified into several types based on the part arrangement of a flower bud.
 The commonly known types of aestivation are valvate, twisted, imbricate, and quincuncial aestivation.

-Valvate aestivation, the edges of petals or sepals, are seen to barely touch each other, showing no overlapping.
+In this, the edges of petals or sepals barely touch each other, showing no overlapping.

-It is the least differentiated and simplest type in which the floral parts remain plaits along with each other.
+It is the least differentiated and simplest type in which the floral parts remain plaited along with each other.

 Examples: